ribt/dtmf-decoder/README.md

 This script is quite simple.
 We split the signal into frames and we analyse them one by one.
 We calculate a Fast Fourier Transorm to find its constituent frequencies.
 We find the frequencies with the bigger amplitude and we compare them with the DTMF's (dual-tone multi-frequency) frequencies.

-Dial tones' frequencies from Wikipedia:
+DTMF keypad frequencies from Wikipedia:

 ![array of dial tones' frequencies from Wikipedia](./dtmf-wikipedia.png "Dial tones' frequencies")